AnnaWegmann/StyleSurvey/README.md

 # StyleSurvey

-We provide seveal resources that you might find useful if you are interested in Style.
+We provide seveal resources that you might find useful if you are interested in style (representations).

 - [Quickstart with Models and Tools](resources/quickstart.md)
 - [Style Papers](resources/papers.md)